aaronvanston/farmclicker/README.md

 ## Build instructions

-To run farm clicker locally, clone the repo and run the following:
+To run farmclicker locally, clone the repo and run the following:

 ```bash
   yarn install # or npm install